Far-right eyes Tuscany as Italy's left trembles

 Since then, Renaissance art cities from Pisa to Siena have flipped to the right.

-Roberto Bianchi, Florence University contemporary history professor, said the right has long tried to woo Tuscany.
+Roberto Bianchi, contemporary history professor at Florence University, said the right has long tried to woo Tuscany.

 "In 2000, a frustrated Berlusconi even launched a campaign to 'de-Tuscanise Tuscany'.
 It was a disaster," he said.